-ice cubes in the bottle?
+Ice cubes in the bottle?

 Eiswürfel in der Flasche? - kukki Cocktail

-Cylindrical ice cubes aka ice cream sticks
+Cylindrical ice cubes aka ice sticks

-Many other ready-made cocktails have to work with artificial preservatives.
-But not kukki - exactly, because of the ice in the bottle.
-Because immediately after the ice cream sticks, the fresh fruit and the cocktail are in the bottle, everything is frozen at minus 18 degrees.
-This is our natural preservation method that keeps the kukkis for at least 12 months.
-In addition, it is of course simply practical to have a complete cocktail in the bottle - so sipping Sex on the Beach is also possible on the beach, without a bar or crushed ice and all sorts of ingredients.
-Or in the park, on the dance floor , at home, on the boat... just anywhere.
+Many other ready-made cocktails have to use artificial preservatives.
+But not this one. kukki Exactly, because of the ice in the bottle.
+As soon as the ice sticks, fresh fruit, and cocktail are placed in the bottle, everything is deep-frozen at minus 18 degrees Celsius.
+This is our natural preservation method, which ensures that... kukkiIt makes it last for at least 12 months.
+In addition, it is of course simply practical to have a complete Cocktail in a bottle to have - that's how slurping from Sex on the Beach It's also possible on the beach, completely without a bar or crushed ice and all sorts of toppings.
+Or in the park, on the dance floor, at home, on the boat... simply everywhere.

 Die Evolution von kukki Cocktail - kukki Cocktail